autonity/autonity/docker_e2e_test/README.md

   testcases:
     - name: "TC-1: Happy case, send 10 token per TX last for 1 minutes."
       condition:
-        crashNodes: [] # contain the node IP alilas name we want to crash.
+        crashNodes: [] # contain the node domain name we want to crash.
         scenario: [] # leave it empty for no disaster happens.
       input:
-        duration: 60 # num of seconds the transaction sending duration.
         senderNode: 0  # node coin_base address will be used as default sender address.
         receiverNode: 1  # node coin_base address will be used as default receiver address.
         amountperTX: 10 # 10 tokens to be transfer per transaction.